aarthi31/metquest-test/README.md

 Folder whose structure is as shown:
 ```
    ├── mainfolder               # Folder
     ├── Example1                # Folder
     │   ├── SBML model(s) of metabolic networks # XML files of the metabolic networks(COBRA-compatible)
     │   ├── seed_mets.txt       # Text file containing the seed metabolites separated by a newline
     │   ├── source_mets.txt     # Text file containing the source metabolites separated by a newline
-    │   └── target_mets.txt       # Text file containing the target metabolites separated by a newline
+    │   ├──target_mets.txt      # Text file containing the target metabolites separated by a newline
+    │   ├──cutoff.txt       	# Text file containing the size cut-offs separated by a newline
     └── ...
  ```